AaltoSciComp/python-for-scicomp/parallel.rst

    - When you need more than one processor, what do you do?
    - How can we use more than one processor/core in Python?
-   - What are the limitations of using basic NumPy?

 .. objectives::